jhunt/cachefire/README.md

      If you run more than one, they will divide the firehose stream amongst them, but never re-integrate the cache.

-  2. Metric aging - if a metric stops being emitted through the firehose, `cachefire` holds onto it and won't let go.
-It would be preferable to assign each cache entry a "last seen" timestamp and regularly prune the cache accordingly.

 Deployment
 ----------